-A number of our facilities, including Play Base, will remain temporarily closed.
+Some of our facilities will remain temporarily closed.

 Please follow government advice when planning a visit to the Museum.
 If you or any of your household have any of the recognised symptoms of Covid-19, please do not visit the Museum.
 Instead, re-plan your visit for a time when it is safe for you to do so.

 Please also adhere to government guidance on the wearing of face coverings.

 The Museum is open daily from Wednesday 2 December, except on Mondays and Tuesdays.